 In order to counter bullying, your child needs strong self-esteem and a good support network.
 They also need to develop social and emotional intelligence.
 Emotional intelligence involves self-awareness and an increased ability to notice and manage their thoughts and emotions.
-Social intelligence is sensitivity to how others feel, and their capacity to nurture and navigate relationships.
+Developing social intelligence involves increasing their sensitivity to how others feel, and their capacity to nurture and navigate relationships.

 How to build social and emotional intelligence

 You can help your child learn the skills of emotional intelligence by:

 - Reducing negative emotions, by helping them reframe a situation to see a broader perspective, and avoid jumping to a negative conclusion right away.

 - Helping them be assertive and express difficult emotions, without being difficult.
 A good approach to teach them is the XYZ technique.
 That is, ‘I feel X when you do Y in situation Z’.
 This avoids starting with ‘You’, which can incite defensiveness and make the recipient less open to hearing what they have to say.

 - Help your child learn how to stay cool in challenging situations and manage stress.